mottaquikarim/dev/blog/content/posts/generating-pythagorean-triples.md

 A pythagorean triple is a set of three natural numbers (\\(a,b,c\\)) such that \\( a^2 + b^2 = c^2 \\).
 We express such a triple as \\( \big( a,b,c \big) \\) with the understanding that \\( c \\) is the hypotenuse.
 Because we are only interested in natural number solutions, the equation \\( a^2 + b^2 = c^2 \\) is an example of a [nonlinear diophantine equation](https://en.wikipedia.org/wiki/Diophantine_equation).

-FWIW, I have been fascinated by diophantine equatiosn lately, primarily thanks to my recent re-learning of the [taxicab number](https://en.wikipedia.org/wiki/Taxicab_number), fabled to have been derived from a conversation between Hardy and Ramanujan himself:
+FWIW, I have been fascinated by diophantine equations lately, primarily thanks to my recent re-learning of the [taxicab number](https://en.wikipedia.org/wiki/Taxicab_number), fabled to have been derived from a conversation between Hardy and Ramanujan himself:

 > I remember once going to see him [Ramanujan] when he was lying ill at Putney.
 I had ridden in taxi-cab No. 1729, and remarked that the number seemed to be rather a dull one, and that I hoped it was not an unfavourable omen.
 "No," he replied, "it is a very interesting number; it is the smallest number expressible as the sum of two [positive] cubes in two different ways.